charlesnathansmith/scratch/crackmes/veryhard.md

 If we knew what the string's memory from the beginning of it's buffer out to 2530 bytes looked like, then we could easily generate a working password without issue, but unfortunately we run into dynamic data after around 238 bytes.

 I'm stuck at this point.
-I haven't thoroughly fuzzed or reverse engineered the base64 decoding function to make sure there isn't some other anomalous behavior that would be exploitable,\
+I haven't thoroughly fuzzed or reverse engineered the base64 decoding function to make sure there isn't some other anomalous behavior that would be exploitable, but I've thrown quite a bit at it and don't see a way forward there.

-but I've thrown quite a bit at it and don't see a way forward there.
+The way the decoded string is copied with memcpy is odd now that I look back at it.
+It's just copying raw bytes from one string buffer over into another one, including the size information.
+We could maybe put a pointer in the beginning of the buffer, and tell it a size large enough to require an allocated buffer, then have the comparison operate on arbitrary data, like a large empty page.